Female Ghanaian Soldier Celebrates As She Earns Her PhD: “Congratulations”

 "I started my PhD as the only woman in a class of eight men.
 That reality came with silent pressures, having to prove myself repeatedly, navigating perceptions and balancing expectations in spaces where I often stood alone.
 At the same time, my military duties remained uncompromising.
 My weekdays were consumed by service, and my weekends were dedicated to teaching and academic work.
 Rest was a luxury, resilience also became a necessity."

-"Barely emerging from the uncertainties of the pandemic, I sat for my promotional examinations from Captain to Major but this time masked, distanced and unsure of what the future held.
+"Barely emerging from the uncertainties of the pandemic, I sat for my promotional examinations from Captain to Major, but this time masked, distanced and unsure of what the future held.
 Once again, I passed."

 "Through promotions, courses, deployments, a global pandemic and moments of real danger, the PhD journey continued quietly in the background.
 There were nights of fatigue, tears shed in silence, moments of doubt and days when giving up would have been easier.
 But GRACE carried me.
 Discipline sustained me.
 Purpose anchored me.
 And in the end, I attained my PhD from the University of Ghana."

-Netizens congratulate female soldier
+Netizens congratulate female Ghanaian soldier on PhD

 Felix Adeti said: